FUSE Introductory Tutorial

 Like before we can checkpoint results for later use

-@checkin chk :awf dd ini act
+@checkin :awf dd ini act

 Running a custom workflow